 COVID-19 Vaccine and Boosters

-All members of the NYU community—students, faculty, employees, visitors, vendors, and affiliates—are required to provide proof of being fully vaccinated against COVID-19 and boosted, once eligible and by NYU’s deadline.
+All members of the NYU community—students, faculty, employees, visitors, vendors, and affiliates—must be fully vaccinated against COVID-19 and boosted, once eligible and by NYU’s specific deadline.

 In setting our vaccination requirement, NYU is committed to protecting the health and safety of our community and ensuring the University is in compliance with governmental requirements.